-Type of Habitat/Type of Species Impact Location Action Responsibility for action Relevant Plans and Procedures Timing of Monitoring KPI Means of verification Corrective action Natural Critical Habitat fragmentation and edge effects Creation of barriers to movement Along the project area, ETL line, access roads Minimisation The number of temporary access roads created will be kept to the minimum, no off-road driving will be allowed No migration hot spots of terrestrial fauna through the Project facilities have been identified to date.
+Type of Impact Location Action Responsibility Relevant Plans Timing of KPI Means of Corrective Habitat/Type of Species Impact for action and Procedures Monitoring verification action Natural Critical Habitat fragmentation and edge effects Creation of barriers to movement Along the project area, ETL line, access roads Minimisation The number of temporary access roads created will be kept to the minimum, no off-road driving will be allowed No migration hot spots of terrestrial fauna through the Project facilities have been identified to date.
 However, if such areas will be identified as the result of construction or operational monitoring, further mitigations may be suggested.
 Project Company, Contractors and Subcontractors Road Safety Management Plan (or relevant) Weekly Habitat connections created.
-Records of new access roads Immediate reinstatement of procedures Natural Critical Loss or degradation of Habitats and Flora Reduction of area of fauna and flora habitat available Along the project area, ETL line, access roads Micro-site project facilities to avoid loss of Priority Biodiversity Feature Habitats and minimise the footprint in natural habitatsMinimisation Ground disturbance will be minimised at all locations Pre-clearance specific flora and fauna (burrowing and nesting species) surveys will be performed in 500 m radius.
+Site walkover inspection records Records of new access roads Immediate reinstatement of procedures Natural Critical Loss or degradation of Habitats and Flora Reduction of area of fauna and flora habitat available Along the project area, ETL line, access roads Micro-site project facilities to avoid loss of Priority Biodiversity Feature Habitats and minimise the footprint in natural habitats Minimisation Ground disturbance will be minimised at all locations Pre-clearance specific flora and fauna (borrowing and nesting species) surveys will be performed in 500 m radius.
 Areas of natural vegetation designated to be cleared will be checked by a competent ecologist not earlier than one week in advance of clearing, and all fauna will be noted.
 Emphasis will be placed on breeding sites such as underground burrows and nests in trees and micro-habitats such as beneath rocks, fallen logs and loose bark.
 Cutting grasslands will be avoided during the flowering / fruiting periods of within the habitats of plants recognised as Priority Biodiversity Features Topsoil of the natural habitats will be stripped and stored.
 If it will be stored for more than a few months, actions to protect soil fertility and prevent it from colonization by invasive species will be taken.
 In case of storage of topsoil and subsoil, they will be stored separately.
-The Scutellaria orientalis could not be detected in the field during the 2024 studies.
-The survey dates and locations will be expanded within the Project Aol during 2025 monitoring studies.
-Seed collection will be conducted for priority biodiversity features, if detected.
+Seed collection will be conducted for priority biodiversity features.
 The seeds will be delivered to an authorized seed bank.
-(Scutellaria orientalis subsp. carica) Restoration The topsoil will be returned to its Project Company, Contractors and Subcontractors Biodiversity Monitoring Plan which is described in this plan Weekly during construction Seeds (Scutellaria orientalis subsp. carica) will be collected in June-July) No disturbance to biodiversity outside the approved operational footprint Record of the restoration vegetation planting.
-All temporarily disturbed habitats will be restored to their pre-construction state within five years following the completion of the restoration works No IAS invasion on soil stockpiles Construction site layout plan Post- reinstatement inspection records Pre-clearance check-lists Topsoil storage records Immediate reinstatement of procedures appropriate habitat location after the excavation process.
-Revegetation of disturbed sites will be implemented within the same spring season, or within the upcoming spring
+(Centaurea aphrodisea) Restoration The topsoil will be returned to its appropriate habitat location after the Project Company, Contractors and Subcontractors Biodiversity Monitoring Plan which is described in this plan Weekly during construction Seeds or bulbs (PBF plant species) will be collected in June - October) No disturbance to biodiversity outside the approved operational footprint Record of the restoration vegetation planting.
+All temporarily disturbed habitats will be restored to their pre-construction state within five years following the completion of the restoration works No IAS invasion on soil stockpiles Site walkover inspection records Construction site layout plan Post- reinstatement inspection records Pre-clearance check-lists Topsoil storage records Immediate reinstatement of procedures excavation process.
+Revegetation of disturn implemented within the season, or within the season for disturbance during the dry season.
+Only non-invasive specific rehabilitation. excavation process.
+Revegetation of disturbed sites will be implemented within the same spring season, or within the upcoming spring season for disturbances occurring during the dry season.
+Only non-invasive species will be used for rehabilitation.
+Seeds PBF plant species will be used